Do you have a whitepaper, ebook, PDF, or other files offered as downloads on your website?

-One of my Analytics Course students, Marco, was faced with this problem.
+One of my Google Analytics Mastery Course students, Marco, was faced with this problem.

 My client wishes to track PDF download.
 I remember you talking about that.
 The best way is to use Google Tag Manager.
 Alas, I am stuck with Google Analytics.
 So I need to set up Event Tracking I believe.